romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

 this method deletes one or more rows, based on other conditions specified in the query.

-By default `.delete` will return count of deleted records.
+By default `.delete` will return a count of deleted records.

-Place `.select`, or `.selectAll`, or `.get` before `.delete` to specify returning columns.
+Place `.select`, `.selectAll`, or `.get` before `.delete` to specify returning columns.

-Need to provide `.where`, or `.findBy`, or `.find` conditions before calling `.delete`.
+Need to provide `.where`, `.findBy`, or `.find` conditions before calling `.delete`.
-To prevent accidental deletion of all records , delete without where will result in TypeScript and runtime error.
+To prevent accidental deletion of all records, deleting without where will result in TypeScript and a runtime error.

-To delete all records without conditions add `true` argument:
+To delete all records without conditions add a `true` argument:

 ```ts
 await Table.delete(true)